 - Avoiding poisonous plants: Know what plants are safe for human and animal consumption; remove or place high out of reach any plants that may be dangerous to your child’s or pet’s health.
 It’s easy to spot a child who’s zeroed in on a particular plant.
 Especially since you’re more likely to be outside supervising your kiddo.

 But sending the dog out to do his business or stretch his legs carries some risk.
-If your pup happens to enjoy munching on things that grow, he could easily, unintentionally poison himself.
-The Kennel Club has a list of house and garden plants that are poisonous to dogs, including azaleas, cyclamen, daffodil bulbs, hyacinth, foxgloves, and daylilies.
+If your pup happens to enjoy munching on things that grow, he could easily unintentionally poison himself.
+The Kennel Club has a list of house and garden plants poisonous to dogs, including azaleas, cyclamen, daffodil bulbs, hyacinth, foxgloves, and daylilies.
 The website provides a list of poisonous plants to dogs.

 Not sure if your pet or child has ingested a poisonous plant?
 Call Poison Control at 1-800-222-1222 or visit webpoisoncontrol.org.